American football in Australia: First local leagues

 The first Women's Gridiron competition in Australia the Female Gridiron League of Queensland (FGLQ) was launched in 2012 with 3 teams: The Logan City Jets, The Kenmore Panthers and the Gold Coast Sea Wolves.
 An initiative of the Logan City Gridiron Football Club who developed the competition, the inaugural season was the very first Women's 'Full Kit' Gridiron Competition in Australia.
 The Logan City Jets were crowned Summerbowl I winners after defeating the Kenmore Panthers.
 Season 2013 saw the FGLQ expand to 4 teams: Logan City Jets, Kenmore Panthers, Gold Coast Stingrays (as the Gold Coast Stingrays organisation took over running the Gold Coast Sea Wolves) and the new Ipswich Jaguars (joining from the Ipswich Cougars club).
 Another successful season culminated in the Gold Coast Stingrays defeating the Logan City Jets in Summerbowl II.
 In season 2014 the competition looks set to expand again with new teams joining including: the Southern Steelers, Sunshine Coast Spartans and a Moreton Bay/Redcliffe side.
 Gridiron Queensland has taken over responsibility of the FGLQ after two highly successful years of development under the LCGFC banner.

 The first interstate women's games were played in 2012 with the Western Foxes hosting the Tuggeranong Tornadoes from Canberra, with the Tornadoes winning.
 A Queensland 'All Stars', side selected from ladies who had played in the inaugural FGLQ season, soon traveled to Victoria to play the Western Foxes with the Queensland side winning.

 In 2013, Gridiron Australia established the National Club Championship (NCC) Rankings and, on 11 August 2013, staged the first National Club Championship Game, with the #1 ranked Sydney Uni Lions defeating the #2 ranked Gold Coast Stingrays 45–13 at the Square, Sydney University.

 LFL Australia premiered in December 2013.
 The New South Wales Surge, Queensland Brigade, Victoria Maidens, and Western Australia Angels played in the inaugural 2013–14 LFL Australia season, but it was later replaced by the Ladies Gridiron League.

 In August 2014, a representative team from Western Australia played the Philippines Aguilas in Manila winning 56-7 and in 2015, Gridiron South Australia celebrated its 30th season.

 Since 2014, Victoria has run its own league, Gridiron Victoria, independent and unaffiliated with Gridiron Australia.
 Gridiron Victoria is composed of 11 clubs, with thriving Senior Men's, Women, and Colts competitions.

 In 2016 plans were announced for a National Gridiron League.
 However the inaugural season was postponed to October 2017.

+On 6 February 2025, the National Football League officially announced that a multi-season deal had been made between the NFL and the Victoria State Government to bring multiple regular season NFL games to Melbourne, Victoria, Australia.
+Part of the NFL International Series, the NFL Melbourne Games will be played at the Melbourne Cricket Ground starting in 2026, with the Los Angeles Rams being the designated home team for the first game.